Holographic DC SQUID in the presence of dark matter: The holographic model and equations of motion

-To proceed further, we ought to choose the form of $\alpha(x_i)$.
-One of the possible representations of it is a Gaussian function form \be \alpha(\xi)=\alpha_0 e^{-(\xi-\xi_0)^2/\lambda^2}, \ee where $\alpha_0$ is the peak value of the coupling and $\lambda$ its decay length (half of the Gaussian width).
-In principle $\alpha$ could depend on the $r$ coordinate, but we shall neglect this assuming the above is obtained for $r \to\infty$.
-The interpretation of the Gaussian as a wave packet representing the dark particle allows to think about $\lambda$ as the de Broglie wave length of the particle.
-The latter being inversely proportional to its mass.
-This is an important aspect of the calculations as the ratio of $\lambda$ to the SQUID characteristic length-scale $\pi R$, factor and weak link shape of the Josephson junctions are affecting the SQUID's response and thus impact the possibility of detecting {\it dark matter } particle.
+To proceed further, we ought to choose the form of $\zeta(x_i)$.
+One of the possible representations of it is a Gaussian function form \be \zeta(\xi)=\alpha_0 e^{-(\xi-\xi_0)^2/\lambda^2}, \ee where $\alpha_0$ is the peak value of the coupling and $\lambda$ its decay length (half of the Gaussian width).
+Our choice of the strength function controlling interaction of both sectors in question $\zeta(\xi)$, was motivated by the features of static line element chosen for the description of holographic device, given by (\ref{adsschw}), as well as, the astrophysical observations revealing the space-like dependence of {\it dark matter} distribution in the observable Universe.

+The half of the Gaussian width $\lambda$ is an important parameter of the model as its ratio to the holographic SQUID characteristic length-scale $\pi R$ and the shape of the weak link affect the holographic SQUID's response.